leoreh/slutsky_fepsp/README.md

 #### fepsp_org2traces
 Organizes raw data according to stimulus protocol, number of channels, number of intensities, etc...<br>
 Allows removing the trend (mean and slope) from individual traces.<br>
 Outputs traces in a cell array.
-The format of traces if crucial for the rest of the pipeline.
+The format of traces is crucial for the rest of the pipeline.

 <img src="Analysis/Graphics/traces.png" width=750 ><br>